John Cain (41st Premier of Victoria): Early life

 Cain was born in Northcote, Victoria, where his father, John Cain, the leader of the Australian Labor Party in Victoria from 1937 to 1957 and three times premier, was the local member.
 His mother ran a successful chain of millinery stores in the inner north of Melbourne.

-He was educated at Bell Primary School, Northcote High School, Scotch College, Melbourne, and at the University of Melbourne, where he graduated in law in 1952.
+He was educated at Bell Primary School, Northcote High School, Scotch College, and at the University of Melbourne, where he graduated in law in 1952.
 He practised law in suburban Melbourne, and was president of the Law Institute of Victoria in 1972–73.
 He was also a member of the Law Council of Australia and a member of the Australian Law Reform Commission.

-Cain was 24 at the time of the 1955 split in the Labor Party that brought down his father's last government.
+Cain was 24 when the 1955 split in the Labor Party brought down his father's last government.
 He lost a preselection battle with Frank Wilkes for his father's seat of Northcote after his father died in 1957.

 During the 1960s, he was a member of the group, known as The Participants, which also included John Button, Richard McGarvie, Frank Costigan and Barry Jones, who opposed the left-wing group which controlled the Victorian Labor Party from 1955 onwards.
-In 1971 he supported the moves by supporters of Gough Whitlam, led by Bob Hawke and others, that in 1971 brought about federal intervention in the Victorian branch and ended left-wing control.
+In 1971 he supported moves by supporters of Gough Whitlam, led by Bob Hawke and others, that in 1971 brought about federal intervention in the Victorian branch and ended left-wing control.
 He became vice-chairman of the Victorian Labor Party in 1973.
 That group of Participants later became known as the Independents faction which predominantly voted with the Socialist Left.